The AI-Ready Non-Profit Back Office · Part 02

 -

 Build a Minimum Viable Policy.
 Not a perfect, comprehensive AI governance framework produced by a committee over eighteen months.
-A working set of guardrails that lets your organization engage with AI today, responsibly, while the fuller framework develops.
-Jason Shim of the Canadian Centre for Nonprofit Digital Resilience framed this well at the CPA Ontario Not-for-Profit Conference — the Minimum Viable Policy concept is one of the most useful frameworks I've encountered for getting organizations past the freeze.
+A working set of guardrails that lets your organisation engage with AI today, responsibly, while the fuller framework develops.
+Jason Shim of the Canadian Centre for Nonprofit Digital Resilience framed this well at the CPA Ontario Not-for-Profit Conference — the Minimum Viable Policy concept is one of the most useful frameworks I've encountered for getting organisations past the freeze.

 Stay sovereign